 Charlemagne (Charles the Great, also known as Charles I, l.
-742-814 CE) was King of the Franks (r.
-768-814 CE), King of the Franks and Lombards (r.
-774-814 CE), and Holy Roman Emperor (r.
-800-814 CE).
+742-814) was King of the Franks (r.
+768-814), King of the Franks and Lombards (r.
+774-814), and Holy Roman Emperor (r.
+800-814).
 He is among the best-known and most influential figures of the Early Middle Ages for his military successes which united most of Western Europe, his educational and ecclesiastical reforms, and his policies which laid the foundation for the development of later European nations.

 He was the son of Pepin the Short, King of the Franks (r.
-751-768 CE, first king of the Carolingian Dynasty).
+751-768, first king of the Carolingian Dynasty).
 Charlemagne ascended to the throne at his father's death, co-ruling with his brother Carloman I (r.
-768-771 CE) until the latter's death.
-As sole ruler afterwards, Charlemagne rapidly expanded his kingdom, styled himself the head of the Western Church - superseding the popes of the time in power - and personally led military campaigns to Christianize Europe and subdue unrest almost continuously for the 46 years of his reign.
+768-771) until the latter's death.
+As sole ruler afterwards, Charlemagne rapidly expanded his kingdom, styled himself the head of the Western Church – superseding the popes of the time in power – and personally led military campaigns to Christianize Europe and subdue unrest almost continuously for the 46 years of his reign.

 Early Life & Rise to Power

 Charlemagne was born, probably at Aachen (in modern-day Germany) during the final years of the Merovingian Dynasty, which had ruled the region since c.
-450 CE.
-The Merovingian monarch had been steadily losing power and influence for years while the supposedly subordinate royal position of Mayor of the Palace (equivalent to a Prime Minister) had grown more powerful.
+450. The Merovingian king had been steadily losing power and influence for years while the supposedly subordinate royal position of Mayor of the Palace (equivalent to a Prime Minister) had grown more powerful.
 By the time of King Childeric III (r.
-743-751 CE), the monarch had virtually no power and all administrative policies were being decided by Pepin the Short, Mayor of the Palace.
+743-751), the monarch had virtually no power and all administrative policies were being decided by Pepin the Short, Mayor of the Palace.

 Pepin understood that he could not simply usurp the throne and expect to be recognized as a legitimate king and so he appealed to the papacy, asking, “Is it right that a powerless ruler should continue to bear the title of King?”
 (Hollister, 108).
 The papacy at this time was dealing with a number of problems ranging from the hostile Lombards in Northern Italy to the iconoclasm controversy with the Byzantine Empire.